cocotools/CoCoTools/doc/source/index.rst

 =====================================

-**CoCoTools** is a library that provides utilities for working with the data stored on the CoCoMac macaque neuroanatomical data stored on the **CoCoTools** database.
+**CoCoTools** is a library that provides utilities for working with the data stored on the CoCoMac macaque neuroanatomical database.
-Using only high-level commands, users of **CoCoTools** can query, process and register the wealth of CoCoMac data to create customized matrices (graphs) depicting the macro-connections of the macaque brain.
+Using only high-level commands, users of **CoCoTools** can query, process and register the wealth of anatomical data on CoCoMac to create customized matrices (graphs) depicting the macro-connections of the macaque brain.

 **Contents:**